joosthvanderlinden/joosthvanderlinden.github.io/about/index.md

 [//]: <> (Ethnography of Data: learning about the social context behind our data.
 Include qualitative insights and treat systems less like an “experimental black box”.)

-My passion is to combine applied mathematics and coding in engineering and data science applications.
-I excel in environments with ample learning opportunities.
-Currently, I am lucky enough to build on all of these things in my PhD.

-**Summary**

-I discovered my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data, and as data scientist for Our Community, analyzing grant and donation data.
-I founded and co-organize the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year, over 300 in the second year, and over 500 in our 2017 edition.
+I enjoy combining applied mathematics and software development for engineering and data science applications.
+Currently, I am lucky enough to build on all of these things in my PhD and job as a Data Scientist.
+I developed my passion for data science by working as a data analyst for a Dutch railway company, analyzing sensor and contractor data.
+I founded and co-organized the [Melbourne Datathon](http://www.datasciencemelbourne.com/datathon) which attracted 120 data enthusiasts in the first year, over 300 in the second year, and over 500 in our 2017 edition.

 - Cum laude BSc and MSc in Applied Mathematics from The Delft University of Technology.
 - Currently working towards a PhD at The University of Melbourne, applying machine learning and complex networks to granular, porous media.